 • Beautiful, Inspiring: In addition to the relationships within the environment, we take great care in the design of the physical space itself.
 In Reggio-Emilia, the environment is the third teacher.
 Much attention is given to the instructive power and layout of the space, ensuring that it fosters communication, collaboration, and exploration.
 We strive to maintain beautiful and inspiring classroom environments that are rich in materials and possibilities.
 We use natural, open-ended materials to support healthy sensory development and promote imaginative play.

-• Connection to Nature: Our large campus and close proximity to Bates/Logan Park affords us the ability to explore nature right here in the city.
-In the warmer months, children and families will have the opportunity to tend to our school garden we will be building.
+• Connection to Nature: Our large campuses and close proximity to parks afford us the ability to explore nature right here in the city.
+In the warmer months, children and families will have the opportunity to tend to our school gardens.

 Family support and involvement is an essential component of our program across both schools.
 The richness of your child’s educational experience depends on teachers and families working together as co-partners in their student’s learning.
 We encourage each family to share a special skill, interest, or celebration with the children.
 We maintain an open line of communication with families about their child’s progress, upcoming school events, volunteer opportunities, and other ways that they can support our school.
 We are excited to grow our community across two locations and build an even greater sense of community.